jooyounggkim/jooyounggkim.github.io/_projects/p89_random_forest_trees.md

 After looking around online, I couldn’t find any examples of someone doing this, so I thought I’d do a quick write-up on how I was able to accomplish this (plot at the bottom).
-Maybe it will be beneficial to someone wanting to better visualize what is going on inside the “ black box” of this machine learning algorithm.
-For this example, I’ll use the `mtcars` dataset to try and predict a car’s MPG:
+Maybe it will be beneficial to someone wanting to better visualize what is going on inside the “black box” of this machine learning algorithm.
+For this example, I’ll use the `mtcars` dataset to try and predict a car’s MPG.
+Jump to the bottom for the link to the whole R script.

 ``` r
 library(tidyr)